The Walt Disney Company (DIS) Stock: A Closer Look at the Analyst Ratings - News Heater

 DIS) stock’s latest price update

-The Walt Disney Company (NYSE: DIS) has seen a decline in its stock price by -2.44 in relation to its previous close of 83.68.
-However, the company has experienced a -2.06% decline in its stock price over the last five trading sessions.
-Yahoo Finance reported 2023-09-04 that Yahoo Finance breaks down earnings for UPS, Wendy’s, Disney, and Hostess, plus the outlook for growth, profitability, and challenges facing these companies.
+The Walt Disney Company (NYSE: DIS) has seen a rise in its stock price by 1.15 in relation to its previous close of 81.58.
+However, the company has experienced a 1.08% gain in its stock price over the last five trading sessions.
+CNBC Television reported 2023-09-11 that Hosted by Brian Sullivan, “Last Call” is a fast-paced, entertaining business show that explores the intersection of money, culture and policy.

 DIS’s Market Performance

-The Walt Disney Company (DIS) has seen a -2.06% fall in stock performance for the week, with a -4.50% decline in the past month and a -10.06% plunge in the past quarter.
-The volatility ratio for the week is 1.33%, and the volatility levels for the past 30 days are at 1.87% for DIS.
-The simple moving average for the last 20 days is -5.26% for DIS stock, with a simple moving average of -13.69% for the last 200 days.
+The Walt Disney Company (DIS) has seen a 1.08% rise in stock performance for the week, with a -10.07% decline in the past month and a -10.24% plunge in the past quarter.
+The volatility ratio for the week is 2.00%, and the volatility levels for the past 30 days are at 1.66% for DIS.
+The simple moving average for the last 20 days is -2.28% for DIS stock, with a simple moving average of -12.48% for the last 200 days.

 Analysts’ Opinion of DIS